particle-iot/docs/src/content/datasheets/wi-fi/photon-2-argon-migration-guide.md

 ### Serial (UART)

-The primary UART serial (`Serial1`) is on the TX and RX pins on both the P1 and P2.
-There is no hardware flow control on this port on the P1 or P2.
+The primary UART serial (`Serial1`) is on the TX and RX pins on both the Photon 2 and Argon.
+There is no hardware flow control on this port on the Photon 2 or Argon.

 The secondary UART serial (`Serial2`) is on different pins, however it does not conflict with the RGB LED, and also supports CTS/RTS hardware flow control.

+There is a third UART serial (`Serial3`) on the Photon 2 that also supports optional CTS/RTS hardware flow control.

 {{!-- BEGIN do not edit content below, it is automatically generated c7f59d46-dca3-4376-b885-0b4ca924a28b --}}